Networking is the FASTEST way to find a job for most job seekers.

 Even if one person in your network has access to a job or company you didn’t know about, it can get you invited to interview, and if you say the right things in your interview, you’re one or two steps away from a job offer.

-But they can’t help you if you don’t talk to them.
+But people can’t help you if you don’t talk to them.
 Go give it a try now, the first step is easy.
 Start brainstorming a list for five minutes.
 Who do you know that you can tell about your job search?

 In need of some career advice, a refreshed resume or rebranded LinkedIn?
 As the founder and chief writer at Virginia Franco Resumes, I offer customized executive resume and LinkedIn profile writing services for the 21st century job seeker.
 I would be happy to chat!